Home » Water Quality » Contaminants » What Causes Brown Well Water & How to Get Rid of It

 The first step is to do a chemical analysis of your water.
 Water testing kits can identify which contaminants are present in your well water.

 For more accurate results, you may want to send your well water to an independent lab for analysis or contact your local health department for home water testing.
-A certified laboratory can test for uncommon or trace contaminants as well.
+A certified laboratory can test for uncommon or trace contaminants.
 Most testing institutions will also tell you the concentration of different impurities so you can come up with a more effective treatment solution.

 Step 2: Choose a Treatment Solution Based on Your Test